 Capacitor stations contain equipment to boost the amount of electricity that a transmission line can carry.
 These stations are fenced, outdoor facilities that need to be constructed on flat land, adjacent to or near the existing transmission line.
 By using capacitor stations we can significantly increase the capacity of the existing transmission line in a cost-effective, safe, and reliable way.

-Project construction is expected to start in 2023 at the earliest and the project in-service date is 2027/2028.
+Project construction started in late October 2022 and the expected project in-service date is 2027/2028.

 - Project Map – 2022 March [PDF, 5.3 MB]